 Reason: To secure the obligation on the planning applicant or developer to mitigate the impact of their scheme on the historic environment when preservation in situ is not possible, in accordance with paragraphs 128 and 141 of the National Planning Policy Framework (2012), Policy CS17 of the Peterborough Core Strategy DPD (2011) and Policy PP17 of the Peterborough Planning Policies DPD (2012).
-This is a pre-commencement condition because archaeological investigations will be required to be carried out before development begins.

-18. The vent stacks shown on approved drawing PAC2697-009 Rev 0 shall be no higher than 25 metres above the top of the slab base.
+18. The vent stacks shown on approved drawing PAC2697-009 Rev 2016/02 shall be no higher than 25 metres above the top of the slab base.